dixiyao/dixiyao.github.io/content/projects.md

 I believe having a good code repo is a necessary part of a good paper.
 You can find the source code for my papers and other interesting projects through my [Github](https://github.com/dixiyao).
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dixiyao&layout=donut&theme=buefy)](https://github.com/anuraghazra/github-readme-stats)

-Apart from source code for my papers, I would like to share some of my interesting projects I participated in.
+Apart from source code for my papers, I would like to share some of my interesting projects, tutorials and useful resources.

 ## Tutorials
 ### Large Language Model